IoannisKaragiannis/LinearAlgebra/README.md

 /tmp/LinearAlgebra/ directory.
 This will be helpful to detect bugs in your code related to *LinearAlgebra* lib.
 If you are working on an OS other than Linux the functions within *mylog.h* file will not work.
-As I haven't tested this library on Windows or Mac OS I cannot guarantee anything.
+As I haven't tested this library on Windows or Mac OS, I cannot guarantee anything.

 # DEMO